mbvlabs/grafto/README.md

-# Grafto - full-stack web development in Go, using your grandfather's technology
+## Grafto - full-stack web development in Go
-The kickstarter repository for full-stack Go apps
+The kickstarter repository for full-stack Go apps, using your grandfather's technology

 ## Aim